UnkindPartition/tasty/README.md

 ## FAQ

-1. When my tests write to stdout/stderr, the output is garbled.
+1.  **Q**: When my tests write to stdout/stderr, the output is garbled.
 Why is that and what do I do?

-    It is not recommended that you print anything to the console when using the console test reporter (which is the default one).
+    **A**: It is not recommended that you print anything to the console when using the console test reporter (which is the default one).
     See [#103](https://github.com/feuerbach/tasty/issues/103) for the
     discussion.